digital-asset/ghc-lib/README.md

 cd ghc
 cabal install
 ```
 *Warning : `ghc-lib` is known to work on all of MacOS, Linux and Windows.
-A distribution produced with `cabal sdist` on Linux/MacOS will build on Windows note though, a `cabal sdist` produced on Windows is known not to build on MacOS/Linux.*
+A distribution produced with `cabal sdist` on Linux/MacOS builds on Windows, but a `cabal sdist` produced on Windows does not build on MacOS/Linux.*